 I want the outdoors.
 I want air that smells like earth, not exhaust and a mix of cuisines.
-I want soft dirt that slips through my fingers, leaves and twigs crunching under boots.
+I want soft dirt that slips through my fingers, leaves and twigs crunching under my boots.
 I want my grandma.
 And I’m sure she could use some help running her bed and breakfast.

 There are things to do now.
 Matters to handle.
 My apartment, or I guess mine and Warren’s apartment, will go up for rent, fully furnished.
 In this market and in this neighborhood, it’ll be snapped up.

-Ashton’s brothers show up and help me load my car with the new dent.
+The boys from across the hall show up and help me load my car with the new dent.
 They’re sixteen and eighteen, miniature men, filling out but not quite there yet.
 Warren was the same way; I’ve seen pictures.

 I make my way back to the apartment for my final night for who knows how long.
 I pass an upscale restaurant, the kind of place that is more bar than restaurant.
 It’s crawling with the after-work, happy hour crowd.
-Men in collared shirts with the sleeves rolled up, their blazers hung over the backs of chairs, and women in pencil skirts and and blouses.
+Men in collared shirts with the sleeves rolled up, their blazers hung over the backs of chairs, and women in pencil skirts and blouses.
 They must be hot wearing that in the summer.

 After a lingering glance in the window, I move on.
 I’d like to have a glass of wine, dull the sting of the day just a little, but I don’t have time.
-Instead I pick up a bottle from the little store on the corner, and drink more than I should while I scrub countertops and floors, checking every drawer and forgotten corner for artifacts of my life with Warren.
+Instead, I pick up a bottle from the little store on the corner, and drink more than I should while I scrub countertops and floors, checking every drawer and forgotten corner for artifacts of my life with Warren.